awojnowski/WWDC2013/readme.md

 The application incorporates a custom table view and a custom scroll view to provide a parallax scrolling effect whilst displaying information about my personal and professional life.

-For those that do not wish to build or download the application, here are some screenshots:
+For those that do not wish to build or download the application, here are some screenshots.
+Keep in mind that you can't experience all of the parallaxy goodness through just images though!

 ![Image](http://i.imgur.com/PMezeAT.png)
 ![Image](http://i.imgur.com/yxCGAvL.png)